-Now we need to setup the different types of permissions that will guide us as we build the membership site.
-Example we need to enable the frontend login widget for users who are members.
+Now we need to set up the different types of permissions that will guide us as we build the membership site.
+For example, we need to enable the frontend login widget for users who are members.

 Step2: Login form Setup and Styling

-You can edit the different user fields label like the login, usernames and the message the logged in users sees.
+You can edit the different user fields labels like the login, usernames, and the message the logged-in users see.
 You can customize it to anything you wish.
 You should now view the login form in the frontend to see how it looks

 You can some styling to make the form look better.
 Here is some CSS code I have used to improve the visual appeal of this members login form;